 The set of servers being considered are put in order based on their previous responses.
 The least recently failed to respond are listed first and then the fastest responding servers listed first.
-Only the last 64 responses being considered.
+Only the last 64 responses of each server are taken into account.
 The first 5 servers are then considered for answering the RADIUS query.
 If fewer than 5 are available, then the list is repeated.
 This give 5 requests in a row to try, even if that is one server 5 times.